Let’s take a look at our 10 Signs and Symptoms Your Dog is Overtired or Exhausted!

 If your pup is tired and relaxed, that’s great, he’ll be able to sleep and you can enjoy some peace as well.

-But you should definitely know when to stop.
-Pet owners should know when to give their dog a rest when they are not only tired but exhausted.
+But you should know when to give your dog a rest when he’s not only tired but exhausted.

 No matter how tired they are, most dogs won’t stop themselves.
 So, it’s particularly important for you to stop your dog.
 They would follow you until they fall off their legs, that’s just their nature.